Raja Rani Raji

-Raja Rani Raji is a 2018 Indian Bengali-language romanctic-comedy film, starring Bonny Sengupta and Rittika Sen directed by Rajiv Kumar Biswas.
-The movie released on 23 May 2018 produced by Shrikant Mohta under the banner of Shree Venkatesh Films.
-It is the remake of the Tamil film Boss Engira Bhaskaran (2010).
+Raja Rani Raji (translation: King and queen agrees) is a 2018 Indian Bengali-language romanctic-comedy film, starring Bonny Sengupta and Rittika Sen directed by Rajiv Kumar Biswas.
+The movie was released on 23 May 2018, produced by Shrikant Mohta under the banner of Shree Venkatesh Films.
+It is a remake of the 2010 Tamil film Boss Engira Bhaskaran.

 Plot

-Raja (Bonny Sengupta) is a good-for-nothing fellow who repeatedly fails at the college examination and spends his days idling with his friend Gobinda (Parthasarathi Chakraborty).
-Gobinda has a saloon named Powerpaglu Saloon.
-While going for final examination a third time, Raja suddenly comes across his classmate Isha (Rittika Sen) and almost falls in love with her at first sight.
-But Raja does not have any idea about the English language and fails to understand the meaning of the word ‘pardon’ that Isha always says after Raja's every proposal.
+Raja is a good-for-nothing fellow who repeatedly fails college examinations and spends his days idling with his friend Gobinda.
+Gobinda has a salon named Powerpaglu Saloon.
+While going for the final examination a third time, Raja suddenly comes across his classmate Isha and almost falls in love with her at first sight.
+However, Raja does not know the English language and fails to understand the meaning of the word ‘pardon’ that Isha always says after Raja's every proposal.

 Raja's attempts at wooing Isha, under Gobinda's guidance, are not even unintentionally hilarious.
 Isha is getting just irritated.

-The studious Isha, who initially loathes Raja, suddenly starts finding him interesting when her elder sister marries Raja's elder brother who is an animal-doctor.
+The studious Isha, who initially loathes Raja, suddenly finds him interesting when her elder sister marries Raja's elder brother, a veterinary doctor.
 Raja goes through his first reality check when he asks for Isha's hand in marriage from her elder sister, who is now his sister-in-law.
 She tells him that no one, not even Raja himself, would like to get his or her sister married to a fellow like him, who has no aspiration in life nor any source of income.
-Then Raja aimed to earn income in life.
-He challenged his family that in six months he will get a job and will earn money for himself.

-Despite knowing that Raja is incompetent, she asks for his forgiveness for prompting him to leave home in a fit of anger and sets out to help him by arranging a loan for some unknown purpose from the bank her father works in.
+Raja aimed to earn an income in life.
+He challenged his family that in six months, he would get a job and earn money for himself.
+Despite knowing that Raja is incompetent, she asks for his forgiveness for prompting him to leave home in a fit of anger and sets out to help him by arranging a loan for some unknown purpose from the bank her father works for.
 Later, when she is almost convinced of Raja's worthlessness, she suddenly asks him to marry her and promises to take over his responsibilities.

 Raja starts a tuition centre.
-His all appointed teachers fled seeing the naughtiness of the failed Madhyamik students.
-Then he admitted a blind madam who is M.A passed science teacher, whom he met while buying a free mobile for Isha.
-By his teaching all students passed exams with good qualification and the coaching centre starts to run with good fame.
+All his appointed teachers fled, seeing the naughtiness of the failed Madhyamik students.
+Then he admitted a blind madam who is an M.A. passed science teacher, whom he met while buying a free mobile for Isha.
+Through his teaching, all students passed exams with good qualifications, and the coaching centre started to run with a good reputation.

-But, as Gobinda insulted Isha's father at a conference for not giving Raja a loan, he chose another abroad boy Aditya (Yash Dasgupta) for Isha's marriage.
-But as the boy has another relation to another girl, he confesses Isha's father for doing Isha's marriage with Raja.
+But, as Gobinda insulted Isha's father at a conference for not giving Raja a loan, he chose another boy abroad, Aditya, for Isha's marriage.
+But as the boy is in a relationship with another girl, he confesses to Isha's father and proposes Isha's marriage to Raja.
 And the marriage of Isha and Raja takes place.